reply-fr/sustainable-personal-accounts/README.md

 ![incident-record](./media/incident-record.png)

-When an exceptional situation is encoutered, Sustainable Personal Accounts creates incident records in SSM Incident Manager.
+When an exceptional situation is encountered, Sustainable Personal Accounts creates an incident record in SSM Incident Manager.
 Examples of exceptions:
 - budget alert
 - console login with IAM User or with root credentials
 - failed maintenance transaction